-We hope that this has been some help to you.
-Next time you will need your routing number, you will know where to look.
+We hope that this has been of help to you.
+Next time you’ll need your routing number, you’ll know where to look.
 If you have questions or even suggestions, you may leave your message down in the comment section below.
 We will try to get back to all of you as soon as we can.